jonfpersson/Code-Crust/docs/_posts/2023-05-11-Magic Mirror.markdown

 ## How to configure I2C SH1106 display

-First we need to define which GPIO pins will act as the SDA and SCL for I2C.
+First we need to define which GPIO pins will act as the SDA and SCL for I2C communication.

 {% highlight YAML %}
 i2c: